 3. The Road Warriors Kickstarted the Trend: The Road Warriors (known as the Legion of Doom during their time in the then WWF) were instrumental in kicking off the Zubaz craze of the early 90s.
 Road Warrior Hawk and Road Warrior Animal were both partners in the gym where Zubaz originated.
 The flashy pants fit with their outlandish style and also allowed them to squat deep.

-4. JC Penny Crossed Zubaz Over to Mainstream America: OK, so weightlifters and the Road Warriors were into them.
+4. JC Penney Crossed Zubaz Over to Mainstream America: OK, so weightlifters and the Road Warriors were into them.
 Big deal.
 How were the pants playing in Peoria?
-It wasn’t until a manager of a JC Penny saw a fan rocking some Zubaz at a hockey game that they took to mainstream.
-Soon, Zubaz were on the shelves in every JC Penny store in America.
+It wasn’t until a manager of a JC Penney saw a fan rocking some Zubaz at a hockey game that they took to mainstream.
+Soon, Zubaz were on the shelves in every JC Penney store in America.